MohsenJafarii/Machine-Learning-with-Accident-Severity-Database/README.md

 Install the required libraries (e.g., Pandas, Scikit-Learn) Run the main script to execute the machine learning models and generate the results.
 For more detailed instructions, please refer to the project documentation.

-**Contributing** <br>
-If you would like to contribute to this project, please feel free to submit a pull request or open an issue.